Up to 90% of new gardeners give up because of these common gardening mistakes. Here are ways to avoid them, and to successfully grow your own food

 When I first started getting into growing, none of my friends were gardeners.
 That meant that I didn’t really have access to other people’s experiences, advice, or help.
 For me, starting my blog and Instagram proved invaluable in meeting other people with the same interests and to become a better gardener.
 If none of your current pals are growers, join gardening Facebook groups, forums, and make gardening friends at the allotment.
 It’s amazing what you can learn from others and their own stories will help motivate you to continue growing-your-own.

 14. Spending too much money

-It so easy to go overboard on spending and before you know it you’ve spent a couple hundred pounds on fancy garden tools, gardening clothes, plants, and magazine subscriptions.
+It so easy to go overboard on spending and before you know it you’ve spent a couple of hundred pounds on fancy garden tools, gardening clothes, plants, and magazine subscriptions.
 If you’re aiming to grow fruit and veg to save money this can be a very bad thing.

 Books – look at the selection of books at your local library first.
 The local one here has an excellent selection and if you find a book that resonates with you then try to find a used copy of it online.
 Chances are that you’re going to take it to the garden with you and get it dirty anyway.
-My favourite gardening reference is The New Self-Sufficient Gardener by John Seymour.
+My favorite gardening reference is The New Self-Sufficient Gardener by John Seymour.

 Tools – there are only a few things that I feel you absolutely need to get started growing your own and these include high quality:

 - Garden Fork for general digging